queen-raae/gatsby-remark-oembed/README.md

 And the plugin `/gatsby-remark-oembed`.

-By running `yarn dev` in the monorepo root you will spin up both sites.
+By running `yarn develop` in the monorepo root you will spin up both sites.

 - `/gatsby-remark-oembed-md-site` on [localhost:8000](http://localhost:8000/)
 - `/gatsby-remark-oembed-mdx-site` on [localhost:8080](http://localhost:8080/)